taste1981/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

 Besides, MCU dependes on Node.js version 8.
 For installation of Node.js, refer to <https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/>.

-### Build and Deploy Aanalytics Plugins Shipped with Open WebRTC Toolkit
+### Build and Deploy Analytics Plugins Shipped with Open WebRTC Toolkit

 After building and packing MCU, the analytics plugins shipped with MCU are in ````dist/analytics_agent/plugins/samples/```` directory as source code.